 - The impact of the DPA is being most felt in the US to US, US to Jamaica, US to Nigeria, US to Ghana, and US to China and US to Latin America corridors.

 Western Union and MoneyGram continue to be bellwethers for the industry, especially the retail segment and the switch to digital.
 Each has their own challenges they are working through and their journeys are still early.

 Who are the most efficient companies?

-With Western Union planning to cut 10% of its workforce, we thought we look at where it’s revenue per head stands versus the competition:
+With Western Union planning to cut 10% of its workforce, we thought we would look at where it’s revenue per head stands versus the competition:

-By comparison, PayPal, with a much larger business generates around 50% more per employee.
+By comparison, PayPal, with a much larger business, generates around 50% more per employee.
 One of the outright leaders in financial services though is Visa, way above everyone else, and generating around $1.25m of revenue per employee.

 We didn’t include many of the fintechs on this chart but if you’re interested, they all fare worse than Western Union and its peers since they have built up big teams and are still scaling for growth.